 Before the Europeans came to California, the Coast Miwok people were the inhabitants of what we now call Marin and southern Sonoma Counties.
 They knew and blended with this bountiful land for thousands of years, developing a rich economy based on gathering, fishing and hunting.
 Village communities of 75 to several hundred people developed in sheltered places near fresh water and plentiful food.
-"Kule Loklo" (meaning "Valley of the Bear") is a recreated interpretive village and home to the annual Big Time Festival.
+"Kule Loklo" (meaning "Valley of the Bear") is a recreated interpretive village.
 The current structures are built and maintained by tribal and non-tribal volunteers and include a roundhouse, sweathouse, and several traditional dwellings.

 By the early 1800s many natives were being displaced, killed or died from any number of new dieases passed on by Europeans.
 By 1958, the federal government "terminated" the recognition of Coast Miwok people as well as many other tribes.
 It took nearly 40 years for the Coast Miwok to once again become a federally recognized tribe.
 Legislation was signed in December 2000 by President Clinton granting the Federated Indians of Graton Rancheria, formerly known as the Federated Coast Miwok, full rights and privileges afforded federally recognized tribes.
 Currently there are almost 500 members registered with the tribe.

 - Our bookstores and visitor centers carry several books about the Coast Miwok.

 - Visitors can participate in a Kule Loklo Open House and Workday.
 Typically held on the second Saturday of each month.
 Please call Carlo Arreglo to confirm when the next date is scheduled - by phone 415-464-5146 or by email.